Kumaresh13/Formik-React-Forms/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `routes`

+This project has used routes component included too <br />
+(http://localhost:3000/AddProduct) will take one to a new form called Add Product form.

+(http://localhost:3000/UserDetails) will take one to a new form called User Details form.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />